-The word ‘biosecurity’ has crept into our language, and whilst it is quite a technical word, it has now embedded itself in the way people work.
-This blog aims to highlight the breadth of the risks and problems by a cross section of animals and plants found on our waterways
+The word ‘biosecurity’ has crept into our language, and while it's quite a technical word, it has now embedded itself in the way people work.
+Here we aim to highlight the risks and problems by a cross section of animals and plants found on our waterways.

 The Oxford English Dictionary defines it as the “protection against the incursion or escape of potentially harmful or undesirable organisms, esp. pathogens”.
 The word was first coined in 1973 and was mainly used in the prevention of animal diseases.
 However it is now used in its much wider sense to manage risks of anything from entering or leaving a given location.

-Since this is a fisheries blog, we’ll focus on aquatic species and the problems that they can cause:
+But let's focus on aquatic species and the problems they can cause:

 Internationally the threat of non-native species is established through the Convention on Biological Diversity (CBD) and the EU has produced the Invasive Alien Species Regulation (EC 1143/2014) which came into force on 1 January 2015.
 The UK provided a leading role in the writing and preparation of these regulations.
 Even though the UK is in the process of Brexit we are still signed up to these regulations, which is based around the GB Strategy.